eaobservatory/hedwig/doc/user/invitation.rst

 * Otherwise you should be taken directly to the proposal view page.

-* If the system can not determine which proposal to show you, you will be redirected to your personal dashboard.
+* If the system can not determine which proposal to show you, you will be redirected to your proposal list.
   This will list all the proposals of which you are a member.